sit-2021-int214/004-movie-industry/movie_industry/data_exploration/README.md

 ### N/A value in "released.date"

+Because the data type of this column is a date, we want to simplify, which means that no other data can be replaced for understanding other than the date data type.
-we still keep N/A value because...
+So we still keep the N/A value.